-Our "spots" dodos in Istanbul
+Our sleep spots in Istanbul

-- And finally 7 nights in a small "home”: an airbnb apart.
-The luxury to feel a little "home” for a few days.
-Well, we enjoyed this luxury with the family.
+- And to finish 7 nights in a little “home”: an airbnb apartment.
+The luxury of being able to feel a little “at home” for a few days.
+We took full advantage of this luxury, with the family.

-- cleaning duvets, water bottles, bags, bikes...
+- cleaned duvets, water bottles, saddlebags, bicycles…

 - Créé nos cartes visites ! Ça faisait un bon moment qu’on en avait envie, mais on n’avait jamais eu le temps. Ça va être super pratique pour donner l’adresse du site aux gens qu’on croise.
 Si vous venez nous voir, promis vous en aurez une ! 😉